 In return, you gain the value of a more experienced viewpoint, which can help you find a better deal.
 You could also work with industry experts like real estate developers, community developers, and real estate entrepreneurs, should they be willing to help.
 People from each of these professions could become valuable resources because they have knowledge of different aspects of the industry.

 These individuals can use this knowledge to ensure that your first rental property experience goes according to plan.
-Often times, real estate experts will also have relevant education in things like real estate law, real estate finance, and accounting, giving you the opportunity to learn about these aspects of the business along the way.
+Oftentimes, real estate experts will also have relevant education in things like real estate law, real estate finance, and accounting, giving you the opportunity to learn about these aspects of the business along the way.
+You can make money with your home and real estate.

 Use a Property Management Company